 Just check out the screenshot below and the noticeable difference between a business that prioritises Google reviews and one that doesn’t.
 Which website would you click on?

-Relatively new to the ratings and reviews game, realestate.com.au’s individual agent reviews are integrated into their agent comparison portal as opposed to a standalone reviews/rankings portal – such as available on other websites.
+Relatively new to the ratings and reviews game compared to other platforms, realestate.com.au’s individual agent reviews are integrated into their agent comparison portal as opposed to a standalone reviews/rankings portal – such as available on other websites.

 Agents are ordered by the number of sales in a specific suburb rather than the number of reviews they’ve received and there is currently no ability to sort agents based on the number of reviews.
 Further, it doesn’t appear that the number of reviews that an agent receives has any impact on their rankings.

 Furthermore, the buyer or seller is required to create an account before leaving a review and realestate.com.au requires verification from the agent that the person leaving the review is on the contract of sale, prior to approving the review being published.

 These checks and balances, to ensure that only genuine reviews from buyers and sellers are displayed, is a good thing.
 However, when it comes to reviews, the more information you provide to the reader, the better.
 More information makes the review more believable.
 That means giving full (real) names, address of the property and, where possible, a photo or video of the buyer/seller or the property.

 Obviously, there are situations where this information cannot be disclosed, but in cases where you are permitted to display this information, it makes the review far more believable and impactful.
 More grounded, if you will.